 HEALTHY PEOPLE GET CANCER TOO; We are all healthy until we are not.

 None of us can predict when we might face a cancer diagnosis.
 Even healthy individuals, including doctors, nurses, and scientists, are not immune.
-That’s why being well-equipped with knowledge and resources (The Cancer CPR) becomes a crucial factor and advantage if we are ever unexpectedly diagnosed with a serious cancer.
+That’s why being well-equipped with knowledge and resources becomes a crucial factor and advantage if we are ever unexpectedly diagnosed with a serious cancer.

 Life, Science,and Certainty